 Step 4: Pour the Disinfectant into the Reusable Bottle

-The Starter Kit comes with a reusable bottle that you can use again and again.
+The Bundle comes with a reusable bottle that you can use again and again.
 Simply unplug your Electrolyzer and pour the mixture into the reusable bottle and secure the spray nozzle.

 Step 5: Set the Timer